hack-technicolor/hack-technicolor/docs/Unlock.md

 /etc/init.d/network reload
 ```
 ### Change `/etc/config/network`
-Firstly LAN port 1 and the VDSL connection needs to be removed from the existing LAN.
+LAN port 1 and the VDSL connection needs to be removed from the existing LAN.
 I used WinSCP to perform the modifications to `/etc/config/network`.
 Under the section `config interface 'lan'` remove the following lines:

 ```
     list ifname 'eth0'